-Salina Police Department
+Salina Police Department 785-826-7210

-Office of Institutional Equity, (OIE)
+Office of Institutional Equity

 An act of sexual assault, domestic violence, dating violence or stalking may violate the university's Policy Prohibiting Discrimination, Harassment, and Sexual Harassment, and Procedure for Reviewing Complaints, known as PPM 3010, and thus violations are subject to disciplinary sanctions through that policy.
-The policy is implemented by the Office of Institutional Equity, or OIE, and reports of any conduct should be made to OIE.
-Reports can be made by calling OIE at 785-532-6220 or filling out the online reporting form available at k-state.edu/oie or k-state.edu/report.
+The policy is implemented by the Office of Institutional Equity and reports of any conduct should be made to the Office of Institutional Equity.
+Reports can be made by calling at 785-532-6220 or filling out the online reporting form available at k-state. edu/oie or k-state.edu/report.

-OIE will process all alleged violations of PPM 3010.
+The Office of Institutional Equity will process all alleged violations of PPM 3010.
 If a violation of the policy is found, disciplinary sanctions will be recommended up to and including exclusion from the campus, dismissal from employment or expulsion from the university.
 A Deciding Administrator then has authority to implement sanctions and other remedial measures.
 For more information on PPM 3010 and the university's procedures for processing alleged violations, visit k-state.edu/oie.